mondoohq/docs/releases/2025-04-mondoo-release-highlights.md

 With the [Mondoo MCP server](https://mondoo.com/blog/introducing-mcp-for-mondoo-unlocking-ai-to-fix-cves-faster), you can now use your favorite AI assistant, such as ChatGPT, Anthropic's Claude or GitHub Copilot to access Mondoo security data for real-time answers and faster vulnerability resolution.
 Imagine asking your favorite LLM to find and fix critical security findings.
 With Mondoo's MCP, this is now a reality.
 Watch the video to see it in action [Mondoo MCP: Use your favorite AI assistant to communicate with Mondoo](https://www.youtube.com/watch?v=WjVhLmk2TFQ)

-Mondoo MCP Server is available for private preview for Mondoo customers, please contact your customer success manager if you’d like to try it out.
+Mondoo MCP Server is available for private preview for Mondoo customers, please contact your customer success manager if you'd like to try it out.

-## Critical vulnerabilities can’t hide from Mondoo
+## Critical vulnerabilities can't hide from Mondoo

 Last month we unveiled our all-new vulnerability detection engine.
-Now that we launched the new codebase we’ve kicked things into high gear this month with new vulnerability detection capabilities.
+Now that we launched the new codebase we've kicked things into high gear this month with new vulnerability detection capabilities.
 Mondoo now includes vulnerability detection for Python, NodeJS, Google COS, and even Kubernetes installations.

 Along with these new capabilities we improved the parsing of vendor advisories, added support for AIX efixes, improved support for third-party vulnerability data from systems like SentinelOne, and improved the reliability of software detection on assets.
 Stay tuned for even more expanded vulnerability detection capabilities coming to the platform soon.